shreyas-shriyan/medium-reader/README.md

 # medium-reader
-read unlimited number of medium stories
+Read unlimited number of medium stories

+This project utilizes native webview of os to render the website